patstockwell/API-image-browser/README.md

 node batch_process.js <url> <directory>
 ```

+### Browsing the images
-After the program has run you can browse the images by opening `index.html` and using the links.
+After the program has run you can view the images by opening `index.html` in a browser and using the links.